Swift's Hill SSSI: Invertebrates and reptiles

 Common lizard, slowworm and adder are reported basking in the quarry area.
 The grassland flora supports good populations of small blue, green hairstreak, dingy skipper and marbled white butterflies.
 Over twenty-nine species have been recorded.
 Also seen are the day-flying moths such as six-spot burnet and cinnabar.
 Grasshoppers are common such as stripe-winged and rufous, the latter being at the western end of its range.

 Birds

 The hill is circled by swifts in the summer.
 Kestrel and buzzard may be spotted overhead.
 Breeding birds include skylark, tree pipit and meadow pipit.
 The green woodpecker is attracted by the anthills.

 Conservation

-This is unimproved meadow is visually distinct from its neighbouring improved grassland by its yellow-green colour.
-It has been traditionally grazed over the centuries resulting in this species-rich flowering sward.
-Thus traditional grazing regimes are maintained to preserve the site.
+Maintained through traditional grazing practices, the unimproved limestone grassland remains species-rich.
+Grazing helps control scrub growth and supports the diverse plant community.
+The reserve is open year-round, with the best visiting period from April to August, offering opportunities to observe its vibrant biodiversity.
 The range of plants requires the unimproved thin limestone soil, and on the dry slopes they are not in competition with more vigorous plants.
 The turf must be kept short and because many of them grow slowly, they need minimum disturbance.